armory/docs/content/en/docs/_admin_guides/preprod_environment.md

 ---
-layout: post
-title: Preprod Environment for Spinnaker
+title: Preproduction Environment for Spinnaker
+linkTitle: Preprod Env for Spinnaker
 weight: 110
-published: true
 ---

 {{< legacy >}}

-## Why Do I Need A Preprod Environment?
+## Why Do I Need A Preproduction Environment?
 Spinnaker is still actively being developed by a community of over 50 engineers across many different large organizations and changes are happening rapidly.
 This introduces a level of risk that can be reduced by creating a preprod environment coupled with a suite of integration pipelines that exercise the base functionality of Spinnaker.
 Additionally, everyone's cloud environment is unique.
 Permissions, networking, authentication, baking, and cloud targets differ wildly from environment to environment.
 This will help add confidence into your deployment practices to practice continuous delivery with Spinnaker itself.

 ## Setting Up A Preprod Environment
-When Armory Spinnaker starts, it looks for a property file that matches its [stack name]({% link _overview/naming-conventions.md %}).
+When Armory Spinnaker starts, it looks for a property file that matches its [stack name]({{< ref "naming-conventions" >}}).
 This file should contain key/value pairs that it will use for its environment.
 It pulls this stack name from an environment file located at: `/etc/default/server-env`.
-If you're using Armory Spinnaker, this file is managed for you by using [clouddriver's global userdata]({% link _admin_guides/userdata.md %}).
+If you're using Armory Spinnaker, this file is managed for you by using [clouddriver's global userdata]({{< ref "userdata" >}}).
 If a file is found it is appended to `default.env` and generates a `resolved.env` for use.

 For example, if the stack of your deploy is named `preprod`, Armory Spinnaker will look for a corresponding environment file named `/opt/spinnaker/env/preprod.env` and append those values to `default.env` should one exist.